-Migrating Data from a MySQL DB Instance to an Amazon Aurora DB Cluster
+Migrating Data from a MySQL DB Instance to an Amazon Aurora DB Cluster by Using a DB Snapshot

 You can migrate (copy) data to an Amazon Aurora DB cluster from an Amazon RDS MySQL DB snapshot, as described following.